parulc7/Public-APIs-List-Crawler/README.md

 1. Clone the repository into your system.
 2. Open a Terminal Window in the Repository Folder.
 Make sure you have Docker installed locally on your system beforehand.
 3. Run the Docker Daemon using `sudo dockerd` in a Terminal Window.
-4. Now, open another terminal window in your repository and run `docker-compose up`
+4. Now, open another terminal window in your repository and run `sudo docker build -t apiCrawler` to build the application using Docker.
-5. Docker will execute the build jobs and run the application in the terminal thereafter.
+5. To run the Docker image now, execute `sudo docker run apiCrawler`

+#### Made with Love by Parul Chandel!